phani-sudo/build-guide-1/topic/k2c-qli-build-ga/build_with_dockerfile.rst

 1. Run ``docker_build.sh`` to create the Docker image with Dockerfile (**Dockerfile_22.04**) and Dockertag (**qcom-6.6.65-qli.1.4-ver.1.0_22.04**).
-This Docker image is used to create the container environment to run the Yocto build.
+Use this Docker image to create the container environment and run the Yocto build.

-   **Dockertag**: Use lowercase letters for the release folder followed by the Dockerfile OS version to identify the release build with the Dockerfile since Docker doesn't permit uppercase letters in the Dockertag.
+   **Dockertag**: Use lowercase letters for the release folder followed by the Dockerfile OS version to identify the release build with the Dockerfile.
+Docker doesn't allow uppercase letters in the Dockertag.

    .. note::
       To troubleshoot Docker issues, see :ref:`Troubleshoot Docker <troubleshoot_docker>`.